Money & Subsidies

 • Investments/savings: -$80,000

-How it works: You pay premiums for a fixed term (10, 20, or 30 years).
-If you die during the term, your family receives the death benefit.
-If you survive the term, the policy expires with no payout.
+You pay premiums for a fixed period (10, 20, or 30 years).
+If you die during that time, your family gets the payout.
+If you survive, the policy expires.
+Simple.

 • 20-year term: $50-$70/month